ALOHA!

 This may sound confusing, but once you’re there, it’s really not all that confusing to find a snorkeling spot!
 Despite all these names, they pretty much cover 2 snorkeling entry spots.

-Once you arrive in the main parking lot area, you can have a look at the signs (with map) to direct you to the best snorkeling spots within the Ahihi Kinau Reserve.
+So once you arrive in the main parking lot area of Ahihi Kinau, you can have a look at the signs (with map) to direct you to the best snorkeling spots within the Ahihi Kinau Reserve.
 Just know that you can refer to the map once you’re there to figure it out with ease without having to remember!
 Just get yourself to the main Ahihi Kinau parking lot!
+There is a small parking fee.

 Snorkeling entry points at Ahihi Kinau Natural Area Reserve